swiftlang/swift-format/README.md

 If no configuration file is found, a default configuration is used.
-The settings in the default configuration can be viewed by running `swift-format --mode dump-configuration`, which will dump it to standard output.
+The settings in the default configuration can be viewed by running `swift-format dump-configuration`, which will dump it to standard output.

 If the `--configuration <file>` option is passed to `swift-format`, then that